igorskyflyer/igorskyflyer/timeline.md

 ## `2022`

 - Igor's [**AdVoid**](https://github.com/the-advoid/ad-void) project received support from [**AdGuard**](https://adguard.com/?aid=135952) in the form of a free developer license – `Dec 19`.
-- Igor submitted a [**PR**](https://github.com/tylerwray/me/pull/22) at `tylerwray/me`, a fellow-developer's website he stumbled upon by pure accident, where he noticed that the `Edit on GitHub` link didn't work so he fixed it – `Dec 8`.
+- Igor submitted a [**PR**](https://github.com/tylerwray/me/pull/22) to `tylerwray/me`, a fellow-developer's website he stumbled upon by pure accident, where he noticed that the `Edit on GitHub` link didn't work so he fixed it – `Dec 8`.
 - Igor's Astro components are added to the official [**astro.build**](https://astro.build/integrations/?search=igor.dvlpr) integrations page – `Dec 3 - ongoing`.
 - Igor opened an [**issue**](https://github.com/microsoft/vscode/issues/163081) at `microsoft/vscode`, noting that the notification command links parsing is broken when multiple links are present, which renders the links broken for all developers – `Oct 9`.
-- Igor submitted a [**PR**](https://github.com/woocommerce/woocommerce/pull/34932) at `woocommerce/woocommerce`, fixing numerous typos he spotted while working for a client – improving DX for all WooCommerce developers, released with [**WooCommerce v7.2.0**](https://developer.woocommerce.com/2022/12/14/woocommerce-7-2-0-released/) – `Oct 3`.
+- Igor submitted a [**PR**](https://github.com/woocommerce/woocommerce/pull/34932) to `woocommerce/woocommerce`, fixing numerous typos he spotted while working for a client – improving DX for all WooCommerce developers, released with [**WooCommerce v7.2.0**](https://developer.woocommerce.com/2022/12/14/woocommerce-7-2-0-released/) – `Oct 3`.

 <br>